Meet the Be Well Team!

 With over a decade in mental health, Dr. Britt builds strong therapeutic relationships grounded in trust and practical progress.
 She holds a Master’s in clinical rehabilitation counseling (specializing in disabilities) and a PsyD in Counseling Psychology.
 Dr. Britt integrates Interpersonal Process Therapy and Dialectical Behavior Therapy so you gain insight and actionable skills every session.

-Dr. Britt specializes in evaluation Attention Deficit Hyperactivity Disorder (ADHD) and Autism.
+Dr. Britt specializes in evaluating Attention Deficit Hyperactivity Disorder (ADHD) and Autism.
 Additionally, she provides educational evaluations, diagnostic clarifications.
 Dr. Britt provides IEP advocacy and Parent Coaching for parents of Neurodivergent children.
 She is passionate about providing neurodiversity affirming couples counseling.
 It is important that we are able to understand how our brain impacts our relationship and repair.

 Dr. Britt’s practice is LGBTQ+ affirming and neurodiversity-affirming, honoring diverse ways of thinking, processing, and communicating while tailoring care to each client’s strengths and needs.